Topology-aware Serverless Function-Execution Scheduling: Introduction

 \section{Introduction}

 Serverless is a cloud service that lets users deploy architectures as compositions of stateless functions, delegating all system administration tasks to the serverless platform~\cite{Jonas-etal:BerkeleyViewOnServerless}.
 This has two benefits for users.
 First, they save time by delegating resource allocation, maintenance, and scaling to the platform.
-Second, they pay only for the resources that perform actual work, and eschew the costs of running idle servers.
+Second, they pay only for the resources that perform work avoiding the costs of running idle servers.

-For example, Amazon AWS Lambda, Google Cloud Functions, and Microsoft Azure Functions\footnote{Resp. \url{https://aws.amazon.com/lambda/}, \url{https://cloud.google.com/functions/}, \url{https://azure.microsoft.com/.}} are managed serverless offers by popular cloud providers, while OpenWhisk, OpenFaaS, OpenLambda, and Fission\footnote{Resp. \url{https://openwhisk.apache.org/}, \url{https://www.openfaas.com/}, \url{https://github.com/open-lambda/open-lambda}, \url{https://fission.io/}} are open-source alternatives, used also in private deployments.
+For example, Amazon AWS Lambda, Google Cloud Functions, and Microsoft Azure Functions\footnote{Resp. \url{https://aws.amazon.com/lambda/}, \url{https://cloud.google.com/functions/}, \url{https://azure.microsoft.com/}.} are managed serverless offers by popular cloud providers, while OpenWhisk, OpenFaaS, OpenLambda, and Fission\footnote{Resp. \url{https://openwhisk.apache.org/}, \url{https://www.openfaas.com/}, \url{https://github.com/open-lambda/open-lambda}, \url{https://fission.io/}.} are open-source alternatives, used also in private deployments.

 In all these cases, the platform manages the allocation of function executions over the available computing resources, also called \emph{workers}.
 However, not all workers are equal when allocating functions.
 Indeed, effects like \emph{data locality}~\cite{HSHVAA16}---due to high latencies to access data---or \emph{session locality}~\cite{HSHVAA16}---due to the need to authenticate and open new sessions to interact with other services---can sensibly increase the run time of functions.
-These issues become more prominent when considered in multi-cloud and edge-cloud-continuum systems, where only specific workers can access some local resources.
+These issues become more prominent when considered in multi-region (i.e., when the application uses cloud resources located in different regions) and in the cloud-edge continuum (i.e., the cloud is encompassed also by edge nodes with computing, memory, or energy consumption constraints) where only specific workers can access some local resources.

-To tackle this problem, we present a solution that lets users define \emph{topology-aware} scheduling policies able to mitigate and/or rule out inefficient function allocations.

-More specifically, with ``topology'' of a serverless platform we mean: 1) the deployment of the platform over different \emph{zones}, i.e., sets of resources geographically located in the same area, 2) the presence in such zones of several \emph{controllers}, i.e., the components that manage the scheduling of functions, and 3) the availability of different \emph{workers}, each one located in one zone but potentially reachable by all the controllers.